Grant Wilkins

 Conference Proceedings

-1. G. Wilkins, S. Keshav, and R. Mortier.
-“Towards Energy-Optimal LLM Serving: Workload-Based Energy Models for LLM Inference on Heterogeneous Systems,” to appear at 2024 ACM HotCarbon Workshop on Sustainable Computer Systems (HotCarbon’24), Jul.
-2024.

 2. G. Wilkins, S. Keshav, and R. Mortier.
+“Towards Energy-Optimal LLM Serving: Workload-Based Energy Models for LLM Inference on Heterogeneous Systems,” 2024 ACM HotCarbon Workshop on Sustainable Computer Systems (HotCarbon’24), Jul.
+2024. find paper here arxiv

+3. G. Wilkins, S. Keshav, and R. Mortier.
 “Hybrid heterogeneous clusters can lower the energy consumption of LLM inference workloads,” in 2024 ACM International Conference on Future and Sustainable Energy Systems (e-Energy ‘24), Jun.
-2024, pp. 506–513. find paper here
+2024, pp. 506–513. find paper here arxiv

-3. G. Wilkins, S. Di, J. C. Calhoun, K. Kim, R. Underwood, and F. Cappello, “FedSZ: Leveraging error-bounded lossy compression for federated learning communications”, in 2024 IEEE International Conference on Distributed Computing Systems (ICDCS), Jul.
-2024. find paper here
+4. G. Wilkins, S. Di, J. C. Calhoun, K. Kim, R. Underwood, and F. Cappello, “FedSZ: Leveraging error-bounded lossy compression for federated learning communications”, in 2024 IEEE International Conference on Distributed Computing Systems (ICDCS), Jul.
+2024. find paper here arxiv

 Journal Articles